Scientific Name

 Description

 Echeveria prolifica is a small succulent that forms rosettes of light glaucous green leaves that can get flushes of pink when grown in bright sun.
-It offsets abundantly and spreads by stolons to form a low, dense clump.
-The rosettes grow up to 3.2 inches (8 cm) in diameter.
+It produces offsets abundantly and spreads by stolons, forming a low, dense clump as it matures.
+The rosettes can reach a diameter of 3.2 inches (8 cm).

-In early spring and sometimes until summer, the stout bell-shaped flowers (unique in the genus) with yellow petals appear held in compact clusters at the end of decumbent, up to 10 inches (25 cm) long stalks with easily detached bracts that fall off and root easily to form new plants.
+In early spring and sometimes until summer, the stout, bell-shaped flowers (unique in the genus) with yellow petals appear in compact clusters at the ends of decumbent stalks, with easily detached bracts that fall off and root readily, forming new plants.
+The flower stalks can grow up to 10 inches (25 cm) long.

 Learn more at How to Grow and Care for Echeveria.